 If you google ‘bostock’, the internet will find you a famous football player.
 When you add ‘recipe’ to the search it will come up with lots of delicious pictures of brioche topped with frangipane, almonds and fruit.
 Allegedly a French recipe, it seems fitting to bake it in my Toulouse kitchen.

 I think everyone has a weakness for pastries.
-Coffee shops and cafes fill their glass cabinets with pains au chocolat, pains au raisin, Danish pastries studded with fruit, swirls, turnovers, and they all disappear before lunch.
+Coffee shops and cafes fill their glass cabinets with pain au chocolat, pain au raisin, Danish pastries studded with fruit, swirls, turnovers, and they all disappear before lunch.

 Here, the crisp, flaky sugar-speckled pastry, albeit not entirely homemade – it is breakfast after all, does anyone endeavour to make their own Danish pastry in the morning – is laden with juicy raspberries and topped with a creamy blob of crème fraiche.